 Change the third paragraph of 9.3.3.1 as follows:

 The PC may transmit data or management frames to non-CF-Pollable, non-PS STAs during the CFP.
 These STAs shall acknowledge receipt with ACK frames after a SIFS, as with the DCF.
-The PC may also transmit broadcast or multicastgroup addressed frames during the CFP.
-Because the Beacon frame that initiates the CFP contains a DTIM element, if there are associated STAs using PS mode, thebroadcasts and multicasts buffered non-MRG-SP group addressed frames shall be sent immediately after any Beacon frame containing a TIM element with a DTIM count field with a value of 0.
+The PC may also transmit group addressed(REVmb) frames during the CFP.
+Because the Beacon frame that initiates the CFP contains a DTIM element, if there are associated STAs using PS mode, the buffered GCR (#686)group addressed frames(REVmb) that are not delivered via the GCR-SP delivery mode(#854) shall be sent immediately after any Beacon frame containing a TIM element with a DTIM count field with a value of 0.

+(#728)

 9.9 HCF